 Comparisons are often made between Vancouver and Toronto.
 In general, Vancouver comes across as less hectic than Toronto, with a more relaxed feel.

 Commercially it also has a more white-collar, service-oriented, less industrial feel than Toronto.

 Gang violence – usually drug related – has been a concern in Vancouver.
 The number of violent crimes has been high compared with other Canadian cities.
-Crimes involving firearms have been among Canada’s highest – these are usually gang-on-gang offences – and burglary rates are also high.
+Crimes involving firearms which were among Canada’s highest – these are usually gang-on-gang offences – are now much lower.
+Burglary rates are above average.

-Violent crime affected 8 per thousand residents in 2015 down 11 percent from 2014, according to police figures.
+Violent crime affected 10 per thousand residents in 2018 up 4 percent from 2017, according to police figures.
 Police advise that the east-side corridor of downtown Vancouver should be avoided.

 Business and Jobs